Cookware and bakeware: History

 The history of cooking vessels before the development of pottery is minimal due to the limited archaeological evidence.
 The earliest pottery vessels, dating from 19600±400 BP, were discovered in Xianrendong Cave, Jiangxi, China.
 The pottery may have been used as cookware, manufactured by hunter-gatherers.
-Harvard University archaeologist Ofer Bar-Yosef reported that "When you look at the pots, you can see that they were in a fire."
 It is also possible to extrapolate likely developments based on methods used by latter peoples.
 Among the first of the techniques believed to be used by Stone Age civilizations were improvements to basic roasting.
 In addition to exposing food to direct heat from either an open fire or hot embers, it is possible to cover the food with clay or large leaves before roasting to preserve moisture in the cooked result.
 Examples of similar techniques are still in use in many modern cuisines.

 Of greater difficulty was finding a method to boil water.
 For people without access to natural heated water sources, such as hot springs, heated stones ("pot boilers") could be placed in a water-filled vessel to raise its temperature (for example, a leaf-lined pit or the stomach from animals killed by hunters).
 In many locations the shells of turtles or large mollusks provided a source for waterproof cooking vessels.
 Bamboo tubes sealed at the end with clay provided a usable container in Asia, while the inhabitants of the Tehuacan Valley began carving large stone bowls that were permanently set into a hearth as early as 7,000 BC.

 According to Frank Hamilton Cushing, Native American cooking baskets used by the Zuni (Zuñi) developed from mesh casings woven to stabilize gourd water vessels.
 He reported witnessing cooking basket use by Havasupai in 1881.
 Roasting baskets covered with clay would be filled with wood coals and the product to be roasted.
 When the thus-fired clay separated from the basket, it would become a usable clay roasting pan in itself.
 This indicates a steady progression from use of woven gourd casings to waterproof cooking baskets to pottery.
 Other than in many other cultures, Native Americans used and still use the heat source inside the cookware.
 Cooking baskets are filled with hot stones and roasting pans with wood coals.
-Native Americans would form a basket from large leaves to boil water, according to historian and novelist Louis L'Amour.
+Native Americans would form a basket from large leaves to boil water, according to historical novelist Louis L'Amour.
 As long as the flames did not reach above the level of water in the basket, the leaves would not burn through.